software-architecture-guild/software-architecture-guild.github.io/content/docs/competencies/modeling/architecture_frameworks/viewpoints_and_perspectives.md

 ### The Context Viewpoint

+The **Context** viewpoint defines the **scope** and boundaries of the system, illustrating its **interactions** with external actors such as users, systems, and environments.
+It provides a high-level overview to clarify what the system is responsible for and what lies beyond its control.
+This viewpoint helps align the **system’s purpose** with business objectives and ensures that stakeholders share a common understanding of its role within a broader ecosystem.
+It serves as a foundation for other viewpoints, offering essential insights into **external dependencies** and how they influence system design and operation.

 * **Purpose**: To show the system's scope and boundaries by describing its interactions with external entities.
 * **Key Stakeholders**: Business owners, end users, external system owners (to